 Joking aside, the decision to enroll in a massage therapy program is something to take seriously.

-Not because massage school isn’t fun (it’s actually is very fun), but because it requires a large initial investment of time and money that may not necessarily lead to the fun and lucrative career that you were originally expecting.
+Not because massage isn’t fun (it’s actually is very fun), but because massage school tuition isn't cheap and requires 9-months of study that may not necessarily lead to the fun and lucrative career that you were originally expecting.

-Not to mention, that even after completing a massage therapy program (like the 9-month program offered at our school of massage in Miami), you will still need to take and pass a state licensing exam before you can even legally apply for a job as a massage therapist.
+Not to mention, that even after completing a massage therapy program (like the 9-month program offered at our school of massage in Miami), you will still need to take and pass a state licensing exam before you can even legally apply for a job as a massage therapist in Florida.